 The first step towards recovery is to admit you have an alcohol problem and ask for help.

 Alcoholism causes destruction and devastation not only to the sufferer but to those that love and care for them.
 Because of this destructive element, there is a general lack of understanding around alcoholism being an illness.

 For an alcoholic who cannot stop or stay stopped in the community, primary alcohol rehab is often a much-needed lifeline and does indeed save many lives.

 If you need help to stop drinking, please do not hesitate to call us; our friendly and knowledgeable staff will be happy to assist you in any way that they can.

 How long you will need to spend in primary alcohol rehab depends on a number of different factors that we will consider during your free pre-admission assessment.
 Everyone is different and has different treatment needs.

 Our primary alcohol rehab programmes run from 4 to 12 weeks.
-Usually we recommend a minimum of an 8 to 12 weeks inpatient treatment.
+Usually, we recommend a minimum of an 8 to 12 weeks of inpatient treatment.
 Evidence shows that it takes the average human brain a minimum of 8 weeks to adopt new healthy practices and structure.